 Evaluating the Approaches

 Both the simple correlation equation and the regression equation exhibit improved results in correlating with the SUS.
-This is supported by MeasuringU’s unpublished studies, encompassing a diverse range of systems and involving nearly 500 combined participants.
-However, further formal validation is necessary to establish the robustness of these approaches for correlating UMUX-Lite with SUS.
+This is supported by MeasuringU’s unpublished studies, encompassing a diverse range of systems and involving nearly 500 combined participants, and later research by Schrepp et al. Nonetheless, just using the overall UMUX-Lite score as a proxy for the SUS is a straightforward alternative that gives good results.

 Alternatives to the first question of UMUX-Lite